anhenrique93/auth_api/README.md

 Na implementação, optei por utilizar o PostgreSQL, com todas as consultas e stored procedures documentadas no ficheiro database.sql.

-Contudo, para quem preferir utilizar uma base de dados diferente, basta criar um repositório para essa base com base na interface IRepository e IUserRepository disponibilizadas.
+Contudo, para quem preferir utilizar uma base de dados diferente, basta criar um repositório para essa base com seguindo o contrato presente na interface IRepository e IUserRepository disponibilizadas.

 # Authentication Miccroservice Description
 This is an authentication microservice developed in .NET 6, encompassing all essential authentication functionalities.
 It includes methods such as registration, login, logout, delete, update, and password change.
 Additionally, it offers JWT authentication with refresh token and integrates with Swagger for streamlined testing.

 In this implementation, PostgreSQL was chosen, with all queries and stored procedures documented in the database.sql file.

-However, for those who prefer using a different database, they only need to create a repository for that database based on the provided IRepository and IUserRepository interfaces.
+However, for those who prefer using a different database, they only need to create a repository for that database based on the cotract provided by IRepository and IUserRepository interfaces.